spilth/savant/README.md

 # Savant

 Savant is a command-line tool that aims to make working with [Maven](http://maven.apache.org) easier on macOS.
-It can be used to quickly initialize Java 8 Maven projects, search for dependencies and add JavaDocs to [Dash](https://kapeli.com).
+It can be used to quickly initialize Java & Kotlin Maven projects, search for dependencies and to add JavaDocs for your dependencies to [Dash](https://kapeli.com).

 End-user documentation can be found at <http://spilth.org/projects/savant/>